cfw-guide/dsi.cfw.guide/_pages/en_US/sd-card-setup.md

 ___

-If the test shows the result `Data LOST: 0.00 Byte (0 sectors)` your SD card is good and you can delete all `.h2w` files on your SD card.
+If the test shows the result `Data LOST: 0.00 Byte (0 sectors)` your SD card is healthy and you can delete all `.h2w` files on your SD card.
 {: .notice--info}

 If the test shows any other results, your SD card may be corrupted or damaged and you may have to replace it!